 Brentsville Supervisor (PW County; this is the “red” part of the county): Democrat Maggie Hansford (“Our county needs new leadership that values our children, our families, our community”) is challenging Republican incumbent Jeanine Lawson.

 Neabsco Supervisor (PW County; a “blue” district that Dems should hold, following the death of long-time Supervisor John Jenkins on February 6, 2019): Victor Angry is the Democratic nominee after winning a firehouse caucus on February 24.
 The Republican candidate is Devinder Singh.
-The special election is on April 9.
+Angry won the special election is on April 9.

 Potomac Supervisor (PW County; a purple district in local years, heavily blue in federal and gubernatorial years) Democrat Andrea Bailey (“an activist and advocate for the people.
 As the Northern Virginia Director for Voter Registration for the League of Conservation Voters, she partners with community stakeholders in support of voter registration”) is running to take on incumbent Republican Maureen Caddigan.